 In my experience, God’s voice is normally like the gentle roar of the ocean waves.
 It’s peaceful and pure, yet powerful (see James 3:17-18).

 On the other hand, if we’ve been resisting God’s grace for a long time or are in great danger then the Voice is likely to come in ways that disturb us, even with anger mediated by love.

-Learning to recognize God’s voice is worth some study and practice.
-You’d think every Christian would do this, but many haven’t been taught.
+Learning to recognize God’s voice is worth some study and practice, yet many Christians have never been taught how.

 Here are three of the steps for hearing God that we teach in Journey of the Soul: